TheIronBorn/simd_prngs/README.md

 $ RUSTFLAGS='-C target-cpu=native' cargo bench
 ```

+NOTE: `target-cpu=native` may not properly use AES instructions.
+You may need to add `-C target-feature=+aes`.

-Also provided is a utility for printing a PRNG's output to stdout for use with testing utilities like [PractRand](http://pracrand.sourceforge.net/): `src/bin/cat_rng.rs`.
+Also provided is a utility ([`bin/cat_rng.rs`](https://github.com/TheIronBorn/simd_prngs/blob/master/src/bin/cat_rng.rs)) for printing a PRNG's output to stdout for use with testing utilities like [PractRand](http://pracrand.sourceforge.net/).

-Note: not all implementations of PRNGs are verified to be correct.
+WARNING: not all implementations of PRNGs are verified to be correct.

 ## Currently implemented PRNGs
 - `Ars5`, `Ars7`: An AES implementation optimized for non-cryptographic use designed by D. E. Shaw Research
 - `IntelLcg`: An LCG designed for SSE2 hardware by Intel
-- `Jsf32`, `Jsf64`: A small chaotic PRNG designed by Bob Jenkins.
+- `Jsf`: A small chaotic PRNG designed by Bob Jenkins (32, 64-bit two-rotate variants).
-- `Sfc32`, `Sfc64`: A small chaotic PRNG combined with a counter, designed by Chris Doty-Humphrey.
+- `Sfc`: A small chaotic PRNG combined with a counter, designed by Chris Doty-Humphrey (16, 32, 64-bit variants).
 - `Xorshift32`, `Xorshift128`: A Xorshift PRNG (32/32-bit and 128/32-bit variants).
 - `Xorshift128Plus`: The Xorshift128+ PRNG.
 - `Xoroshiro128StarStar`: The Xoroshiro128** PRNG.